Israel will let Egypt deliver some aid to Gaza, as doctors struggle to treat hospital blast victims

 The Israeli military held a briefing Wednesday morning laying out its case for why it was not responsible for the explosion at the al-Ahli Hospital.

-Israeli military spokesman Rear Adm.
-Daniel Hagari said it was not firing in the area when the blast occurred.
+Spokesman Rear Adm.
+Daniel Hagari said the military was not firing in the area when the blast occurred.
 He said Israeli radar confirmed a rocket barrage was fired by the Palestinian militant Islamic Jihad from a nearby cemetery at the time of the blast, around 6:59 p.m.
 Independent video showed one rocket in the barrage falling out of the sky, he said.

 The misfired rocket hit the parking lot outside the hospital, he said.
 Were it an airstrike, there would have been a large crater there; instead, the fiery blast came from the misfired rocket’s warhead and its unspent propellant, he said.